TTN-/IcePick-Delta/README.md

 Contributors/Credits
 ============
+Lots of thanks goes to the Firepick Delta team, (<a href=http://hackaday.io/project/963> project page</a> ) for being the original inspiration to this project.
+Thank you Lerche, Neil Jansen, Karl Lew and last but not least daytonpid.
+Without you guys this project wouldn't have existed. :)

 Credit goes to Matt Kimbal for pulley_mounts.stl Pulley_mount.stl and pulley_mount.FCStd are copyright of Matt Kimbal, released under gpl version 3.